Donald Trump rewrites GOP playbook on trade

 “I think this phenomenon illustrates the importance of leadership, especially from the president, on trade as well as the fact that Trump remains fairly popular within the party,” said Colin Grabow, policy analyst at the Cato Institute’s Herbert A Stiefel Center for Trade Policy Studies.

-The shift has pro-free trade conservatives concerned.
+The shift has free trade conservatives concerned.

 “What’s most disappointing is that this protectionist approach will continue to yield self-inflicted wounds and lead to the kind of tit-for-tat exchange we are seeing now that makes Americans less free and ultimately harms workers and consumers,” said Tim Phillips, president of Americans for Prosperity.
 “Hurting consumers and making them pay more for everyday goods is never good politics.”

-David McIntosh, president of the Club for Growth, said it marks a definite shift from the Bush years when the GOP took for granted that trade deals were always good for the country.
+David McIntosh, president of the Club for Growth, said it marks a definite shift from the Bush years, when Republicans took for granted that trade deals were always good for the country.

 “What I think is missing is leadership on why trade is important, how many jobs are created because of free trade, how much people benefit in their standard of living because of the cheaper goods they are able to get,” Mr. McIntosh said.

-Mr. McIntosh said tariffs have proven to be ineffective in the past and predicted the same will happen once it becomes clear the latest round do more harm than good.
+Mr. McIntosh said tariffs have proved to be ineffective and predicted the same will happen once it becomes clear that the latest round do more harm than good.

 “I worry about candidates who are trying to go off and beat their chests and try to be macho about how they are against trade,” he said.
-“I think we will get the right balance there, but you will see some casualties when you see these candidate swing too far in toward protectionism.”
+“I think we will get the right balance there, but you will see some casualties when you see these candidates swing too far in toward protectionism.”

-Mr. McIntosh said free-trade flight isn’t universal within the GOP, and a number of prominent Republican candidates are sticking to their pro-free trade records as they mount campaigns this year.
+Mr. McIntosh said flight from free trade isn’t universal within the Republican Party and that a number of prominent candidates are sticking to their records.

 But their base voters are increasingly skeptical.

-Support for NAFTA among GOP voters has dropped from 43 percent in 2008 to just 34 percent now, according to a poll last August from the Chicago Council on Global Affairs.
+Support for the North American Free Trade Agreement among Republican voters has dropped from 43 percent in 2008 to 34 percent now, according to a poll in August from the Chicago Council on Global Affairs.

 Democrats, meanwhile, are becoming bullish on trade, with 71 percent of their voters backing NAFTA — up from just 41 percent in 2008.

-Former Rep. Robin Hayes of North Carolina lived through several previous GOP trade battles.
+Former Rep. Robin Hayes of North Carolina lived through several Republican trade battles.

 One was in 2001, when the House was voting on whether to grant President George W. Bush fast-track trade promotion authority.
-Mr. Hayes worried his state’s textile industry, already battered by NAFTA, would be further damaged.
+Mr. Hayes worried that his state’s textile industry, already battered by NAFTA, would be further damaged.

-He was reduced to tears as House GOP leaders pressured him to be the deciding vote in what turned out to be a 215-214 victory for Mr. Bush.
+He was reduced to tears as House Republican leaders pressured him to be the deciding vote in what turned out to be a 215-214 victory for Mr. Bush.

-Four years later Mr. Hayes again had to be pressured to switch his vote and back the Central America Free Trade Agreement, which also cleared the House by a 217-215 vote.
+Four years later, Mr. Hayes again had to be pressured to switch his vote and back the Central America Free Trade Agreement, which cleared the House by a 217-215 vote.
 Mr. Hayes then lost his seat in the 2008 election.

-Mr. Hayes, a former textile mill owner whose home state bled textile jobs after the passage of NAFTA, told The Washington Times they were tough votes, but he stands by them, and says he was able to win important concessions in exchange for his support.
+Mr. Hayes, a former textile mill owner whose home state bled textile jobs after the passage of NAFTA, told The Washington Times that the votes were tough but he stood by them.
+He said he was able to win important concessions in exchange for his support.

 “I have to live with myself in terms of this vote regardless of political implications or outcomes,” he said.
 “Was this the right vote?
-It absolutely was based on big picture.
+It absolutely was based on the big picture.
 We have to have international markets.”

-“If I was advising people running a campaign I would say think in depth about the position you take and you believe in it,” he said.
+“If I was advising people running a campaign, I would say, ‘Think in depth about the position you take and you believe in it,’” he said.
 “Make sure it is something you can say six months, six years, from now, ‘I did the right thing.’”

-While Mr. Hayes took heat for going from a “No” to a “Yes” on trade for Mr. Bush, GOP candidates now are facing criticism for going the other way for Mr. Trump.
+While Mr. Hayes took heat for going from a no to a yes on trade for Mr. Bush, Republican candidates now are facing criticism for going the other way for Mr. Trump.

-In the Indiana GOP primary Mr. Braun appears in a television commercial strolling around town with cardboard cutouts of his rivals, highlighting their votes to grant Mr. Obama trade authority.
+In the Indiana Republican primary Mr. Braun appears in a television commercial strolling around town with cardboard cutouts of his rivals, highlighting their votes to grant Mr. Obama trade authority.

 Mr. Rokita, meanwhile, has accused Mr. Braun’s trucking company of benefiting from lopsided trade deals that have displaced American workers.